Lost and Found

 While we do our best to help in your search, you, as the owner, are ultimately responsible to look for and identify your pet.
 Please remember the best insurance against losing a lost pet that has strayed is a microchip.

 Found a Pet?

 If you are unable to search for or locate the owner, please call your city’s Animal Control.

 Port St. Lucie Animal Control: (772) 871-5042

 Lost Your Pet?

 If you have lost your pet, please contact your local Animal Control Division.
-If they do not have the animal in their possession, visit both Humane Society of St. Lucie County shelters (100 Savannah Road, Fort Pierce and 8890 NW Glades Cut-Off Road, Port St. Lucie).
+If they do not have the animal in their possession, visit the Humane Society of St. Lucie County’s shelter at 8890 NW Glades Cut-Off Road.
 Bring with you a photo of your pet.
 You will be asked to complete a “Lost Pet” form at each shelter and you will then be escorted through the areas where the animals are located.
-Click on the link above to submit a lost report.

 The Humane Society of St. Lucie County keeps animals that arrive as strays for five business days in order to allow the owner adequate time to claim it.
 Please note stray animals’ photographs will not appear on the shelter’s website during this period, so it is best if you visit the shelter in person to look for your pet.
 After the five days have expired, the animal will be evaluated for the adoption center.

 Tips to Assist You in Searching For Your Lost Pet